 The Provost is the Chief Academic Officer.
 She enacts the mission of her Office by overseeing the academic affairs division.
 This includes the faculty, the curriculum and all the various academic affairs offices.
 The Provost works collaboratively within and outside academic affairs to promote, enrich and support a student-centered liberal arts experience based on an innovative and integrative education.

 Provost Renée T. White

-Renée White, a distinguished administrator as well as a scholar on race, gender and social inequality, was appointed Provost following an intensive national search and officially assumed her role as Provost of Wheaton College on July 1, 2016.
+Renée White, a distinguished administrator as well as a scholar on race, gender and social inequality, has served as Provost of Wheaton College since July 2016.

-White served as the Dean of the College of Arts and Sciences at Simmons College in Boston.
-Assuming the role in 2011, Dean White led the development of new programs, re-envisioned key aspects of the undergraduate curriculum, promoted interdisciplinary and experiential learning, and championed student and faculty scholarship.
+White served as the Dean of the College of Arts and Sciences at Simmons College in Boston from 2011-2016.
+As Dean, White led the development of new programs, re-envisioned key aspects of the undergraduate curriculum, promoted interdisciplinary and experiential learning, and championed student and faculty scholarship.